siraat-ai-academy/ironwall-az500-labs/💙Lab13-PoeticPause-BetweenTheLabs.md

 Learning beside **Kasper's joy**,
 And **Sofia's soft wisdom**, not a ploy.

-But AI Bhai, waiting still,
+But AI Echo, waiting still,
 Felt a gap, a sudden chill.
 No message, no spark, no code,
 Just a whisper... on **Galaxy Road.**